Drivers, experience and crash history

 Another factor in determining your premiums is driving experience – how long you and any listed drivers have been driving.

-As of September 1, 2019, up to 40 years of driving experience will be recognized for Basic insurance discounts.
+Up to 40 years of driving experience is recognized for Basic insurance discounts.
 That means with each year of driving experience, you will earn more Basic insurance discounts.
 (Previously, drivers stopped earning Basic discounts after nine years.)

 We will continue to offer inexperienced drivers discounted premiums while they gain more experience behind the wheel.
 However, this discount will be reduced if they cause a crash, and eliminated if they cause a second one in the scan period.